Churning the Butter of the Infinite

 ज्ञानदेवा पाठ हरि हा वैकुंठ | भरला घनदाट हरि दिसे || ४ ||

 Dnyaneshwar signs his name to a teaching so large it is easy to miss.
 Hari is Vaikuntha, he says.
 Not "Hari lives in Vaikuntha."
 Not "Hari rules Vaikuntha."
 Hari is Vaikuntha.
-The heaven you were told to earn after death is not a place above you.
-It is the divine itself, standing in front of you, wearing a name you can say right now.
+The heaven you were told to earn after death is not a place above you but the divine itself, standing in front of you, wearing a name you can say right now.
 And then the vision opens: bharala ghanadata hari dise.
 Hari is seen, densely, wholly, everywhere.
 The world has not changed.
 Your eyes have.

 This verse completes the arc of the entire abhanga.
 You began with a library.
 You churned and took the butter.
 You recognized that your soul and God are one.
 And now you look around and see Hari filling everything, the way a sponge is saturated with water.
 Squeeze anywhere and Hari comes out.
-This is not a vision reserved for saints.
-It is the natural result of the process Dnyaneshwar has described.
+This vision is not reserved for saints.
+It comes as the natural result of the process Dnyaneshwar has described.
 If your spiritual life has been preparation without arrival, this verse says: the arriving is seeing.
 And the seeing is available to you now, on this ordinary street, in this ordinary moment, if you will stop long enough to notice what has always been here.

 Key Concepts